espressopp/espressopp/doc/ug/tutorial.SystemSetup.rst

 To have a look at the overall system there are several possibilities.
-The easiest way to get a nice picture is by writing out a PDB file and look at the configuration with some visualization programm (e.g. VMD):
+The easiest way to get a nice picture is by writing out a PDB file and looking at the configuration with some visualization programm (e.g. VMD):

 >>> filename = "myconf.pdb"
 >>> espresso.tools.pdb.pdbwrite(filename, system)